DLaxV-Community-Projects-Hub/Open-Shot-Clock/README.md

 Open Shot Clock is an Open Source and DIY Project aiming for minimizing the barriers of entry for shot-clock-aided sports like Boxlacrosse and Sixes and maximizing the pure sports experience.

-For more information have a look to our [wiki](https://github.com/DLaxV-Community-Projects-Hub/Open-Shot-Clock/wiki/Open-Shot-Clock-Wiki)!
+For more information have a look to our [wiki](https://github.com/DLaxV-Community-Projects-Hub/Open-Shot-Clock/wiki/Open-Shot-Clock-Wiki) or this [blog](https://devdrik.de/blog/) made [@devdrik](https://github.com/devdrik).

 ## What´s Included